 Are expired cosmetics harmful?

-Clearly: we don't want to be wasteful and it takes a lot for us to throw half-full cream containers and tubes in the trash.
+Clearly: we don't want to be wasteful and it takes a lot of courage to throw half-full cream containers and tubes in the garbage.
 However, excessive frugality in this case can have unpleasant consequences and backfire.
 Expired beauty and care products can cause skin irritation , pimples, stains or rashes and even allergies .

-Particular caution is required with self-tanning products because of the ingredient dihydroxyacetone, which can release carcinogenic substances if exposed to too much heat .
-The same applies to
+Particular caution is required with self-tanners because of the ingredient dihydroxyacetone, which can split off carcinogenic substances if exposed to too much heat .
+The same applies

 Sun protection with the synthetic UV filter octocrylene, which is contained in many conventional sun creams.
-It is also suspected of having a carcinogenic effect if stored for too long.
-With natural sunscreen this danger does not exist.
+It is also suspected of developing carcinogenic effects if stored for too long.
+This risk does not exist with natural sunscreen .

-Even if it doesn't seem particularly sustainable at first glance: When it comes to cosmetics, you should turn a blind eye for the sake of your skin and say goodbye to expired products.
-When it comes to food, we also tend when in doubt, prefer not to take any risks - so why should we make an exception for our skin?
+Even if it doesn't seem particularly sustainable at first glance: when it comes to cosmetics, you should turn a blind eye to your skin and say goodbye to expired products.
+After all, when it comes to food, we tend not to take any chances , so why should we make an exception for our skin?

-As so often, less is more.
+As is so often the case, less is more.
 Because the same thing happens with cosmetics as in our wardrobe: In the end, we always reach for our favorite jeans, which we know are comfortable and conjure up a firm bottom.
-It's better to buy less and pay more attention to the quality .
+Therefore, it is better to buy less and pay more attention to the quality .
 Nevertheless, it sometimes happens that you simply cannot get used to a high-quality care product because it does not suit your (skin) needs.
 Then just keep giving it away before it ekes out a solitary existence in the bathroom cabinet until its sell-by date.
 It would be a shame!

 How do I recognize expired cosmetics?

 The signs that your conditioner may have expired manifest themselves in different ways and depend on the composition of the product.
-Depending on the ingredients they consist of, beauty products can change significantly in terms of colour, texture and smell .
+Depending on what ingredients they are made of, beauty products can change significantly in terms of colour, texture and smell .
 A rancid smell or an unnatural discoloration are other unmistakable signs.
-Then only one thing helps: Hands off and put it in the trash can .
+Then only one thing helps: hands off and put it in the trash can .
 The only question that remains is: which ones?

 And goodbye – dispose of expired cosmetics

-Have you cleaned up properly and finally want to get rid of a few "closet keepers" that are ready for the garbage can?
-Then pay close attention, here comes our little cosmetic disposal guide :
+Have you cleaned up properly and would like to finally get rid of a few "closet keepers" that are ready for the dustbin?
+Then pay close attention, here comes our little cosmetics disposal guide :

-Very important: First clean the packaging of all product residue.
+- Very important: first clean the packaging of all product residues .
 These belong in the residual waste, NOT flushed down the toilet!

-Separate the packaging according to the type of material: plastic packaging in the yellow bag, glass jars in the used glass container (sorted according to clear or colored glass).
+- Separate the packaging according to the type of materials : plastic packaging in the yellow bag, glass jars in the glass container (sorted by clear or colored glass).

-Watch out for hazardous waste : Nail polish or hairspray cans fall into this category and can be taken to a recycling center free be disposed of.
+- Watch out for hazardous waste : nail polish or hairspray cans fall into this category and can be disposed of free of charge at a recycling center .

 📝 You can read more about zero-waste cosmetics and reusable systems in skin care very soon on our blog!